ShabitRony/Digital-Unit-JUnit-selenium/README.md

 - Selemium-Java
 ## How to run?
 - Clone this repository from GitHub
-- Make a new Project or collect .gradle file from developer
+- Make a new Project import the necessary packages or collect .gradle file from developer
 - After each automation report will generate in Reports folder.